 Since the Blackstone is heavily inspired by Greek art and architecture, it makes sense to interpret this symbol from the Grecian perspective.
 For the ancient Greeks, the lyre was a symbol of Apollo, god of prophesy and music.
 Perfect for our main performance space!
 It is also used as a symbol of wisdom and moderation; values which are certainly well suited to libraries.
 The next time you visit the Blackstone Library, be sure to stop by the Auditorium and enjoy all its spectacular details!

 The Blackstone Library is a superb example of popular architectural motifs of the 1890s.
 Every piece of the building, no matter how functional or utilitarian, is decorated in some way.
 You would be hard pressed to find a single plain, boring surface in the library and it’s one of the things we love most about it.
 If you look closely, you’ll notice the same decorative accents repeating throughout the building in wood, metal, and stone.
 We covered the humble rosette in a previous 125th Anniversary Fact, and this week we’re discussing another: The Anthemion.

 The Anthemion was an extremely popular decorative motif and is very common in Greek inspired architecture like the Blackstone.
 According to the Encyclopedia Britanica, the design consists of a number of radiating petals, developed by the ancient Greeks from the Egyptian and Asiatic form known as the honeysuckle or lotus palmette.
 The anthemion was used widely by the Greeks and Romans to embellish various parts of ancient buildings.
-The Greeks originally decorated only pottery with the motif, but they soon adapted it to ornament architecture.
+The Greeks originally decorated only pottery with the motif, but they soon adapted it to ornamental architecture.